hereon-GEMS/Cont2SAS/README.md

 It can calculate

-1. SAS intensity ($I$ vs. $Q$),
+1. SAS intensity ($I$ vs. $Q$) and
 2. Effective scattering cross-section ($\sigma_\text{eff}$), i.e. the count rate of the scattered radiation per unit flux.

 It takes a distribution of scattering length density (SLD) values as input that can be provided by FEM simulation softwares, e.g., [Exodus files](https://mooseframework.inl.gov/source/outputs/Exodus.html) provided by [MOOSE](https://mooseframework.inl.gov/).

 Workflow:

-1. Mesh generation,
+1. Mesh generation
-2. Scattering length density (SLD) assignment,
+2. Scattering length density (SLD) assignment
-3. SAS pattern calculation,
+3. SAS pattern calculation
-4. Effective scattering cross-section calculation.
+4. Effective scattering cross-section calculation

 The output data are stored in the `data` folder.
 Its detailed structure is described in the [documentation](./docu/index.md).